The Aigas Field Centre's Holidays Bring Children Closer To Nature

 The summer Maura was 12, she and I set off on our journey.
 We spent a few days in Edinburgh, then went on to Inverness where on a Saturday in July an Aigas ranger in a green minivan picked us up outside the train station.
 We headed over the Kessock Bridge, drove along the edge of the Black Isle then followed the scenic A831 beside the Beauly River to our destination

-The full text of this article is available in the Winter 2013 issue of Scottish Life.
+The full text of this article is available in the Spring 2014 issue of Scottish Life.

-Click here to preview our feature article on The Miracle of Camp 60 by Philip Paris.
+Click here to preview our feature article on Remembering The War by Jim Gilchrist.

-Click here to preview The Highland Bagpipe by Gary West.
+Click here to preview our column on the Highland Bagpipe by Gary West.

 Click here to preview our reviews of Scottish Books.